*New* CTS has implemented Webprinting and Print Kiosk programs. Please see the CTS Knowledge Base for details on how to use these.

 CTS has made changes to the printing allocation program (starting fall 2013) to prorate the print balance increase based on the number of credits a student is taking.

-If a student is listed as fully matriculated or taking 12 or more credits, he/she receives the full $20 per semester.
+If a student is listed as fully matriculated, he/she receives the full $20 per semester.

 The per-page amounts are set to the actual costs for providing paper and toner.
 The College makes no profit on printing.
 (In contrast, copy machines on campus charge $0.10 per b/w page.)